asiekierka/gbsenpai/README.md

 2. Run `make -f Makefile.gba`.
 3. Enjoy.
 (Hopefully.
 I've only tested this on Linux...)

+### NDS

+The NDS port is currently based on the devkitARM toolchain created by the devkitPro organization, alongside the libnds library.

+There is some missing functionality:

+* Sound is not yet implemented.
+* Saving is not yet implemented.

+1. Edit Makefile.nds.
+In particular:
+    - Set GAME_DIR to your game directory name,
+    - Set GAME_CGB to true if your game targets the GBC, and to false otherwise.
+2. Run `make -f Makefile.nds`.
+3. Enjoy.

 ## License

 **gbsenpai** is licensed under the terms of the MIT license, similar to the original GB Studio engine.